Switching utilities when moving - Do I continue paying bills?

 What to do with your utilities if the house is vacant?

-In short, you must keep utilities in place if your house is still on the market, even if you have moved out.
-Potential buyers might visit the property in the evening or may want to see the functionality of something which requires a power source.
+We’ve got you covered.
+In short, you must keep utilities in place even if the house is on the market, even if it's vacant.
+Potential buyers visit the property in the evening or may want to see the functionality of something which requires a power source.

 When a buyer wants to go ahead with the purchase of the property then certain surveys and checks need to be done in the property that require functioning utilities.